 Bahar Gidwani is CEO and Co-founder of CSRHub.
 He has built and run large technology-based businesses for many years.
 Bahar holds a CFA, worked on Wall Street with Kidder, Peabody, and with McKinsey & Co.
 Bahar has consulted to a number of major companies and currently serves on the board of several software and Web companies.
 He has an MBA from Harvard Business School and an undergraduate degree in physics and astronomy.
 He plays bridge, races sailboats, and is based in New York City.

-CSRHub provides access to corporate social responsibility and sustainability ratings and information on 8,300+ companies from 135 industries in 104 countries.
-By aggregating and normalizing the information from 270+ data sources, CSRHub has created a broad, consistent rating system and a searchable database that links millions of rating elements back to their source.
-Managers, researchers and activists use CSRHub to benchmark company performance, learn how stakeholders evaluate company CSR practices and seek ways to change the world.
+CSRHub provides access to the world’s largest corporate social responsibility and sustainability ratings and information.
+It covers over 15,000 companies from 135 industries in 132 countries.
+By aggregating and normalizing the information from 435 data sources, CSRHub has created a broad, consistent rating system and a searchable database that links millions of rating elements back to their source.
+Managers, researchers and activists use CSRHub to benchmark company performance, learn how stakeholders evaluate company CSR practices, and seek ways to improve corporate sustainability performance.